 - 20 B&W photographs.

 Add to Cart

-Michigan once led the country in the number of lighthouses, and they're still a central part of the mystique and colorful countryside of the state.
+Michigan once led the country in the number of lighthouses, and they're still a central part of the mystique of the state.
 What even the region's lighthouse enthusiasts might not know is the rich history of female lighthouse keepers in the area.

 This is no technical tome documenting the minutiae of Michigan's lighthouse specifications.
 Rather, it's a detailed, human portrait of the women who kept those lighthouses running, defying the gender expectations of their time.